 1 to assist in the development of the methodology referred to in invites the ITU Radiocommunication Sector 1 above;

-2 to report to a future competent conference on the results of studies in invites the ITU Radiocommunication Sector 1 and 3 above.
+2 to report to WRC-27 on the results of studies in invites the ITU Radiocommunication Sector above.

+invites the 2027 World Radiocommunication Conference

+to establish a procedure or process, based on the results of studies in invites the ITU Radiocommunication Sector above, whereby administrations operating or planning to operate non-GSO FSS to ensure that operations of all non-GSO FSS networks do not exceed the aggregate level of protection for GSO networks.

 Reason: This method proposes to modify and update Resolution 76 (Rev.WRC-15) to call specifically for further study on a consultation process for non-GSO FSS systems operating in the frequency bands specified in considering a) of the Resolution to use to ensure compliance with the aggregate epfd limits in Tables 1A to 1D of the Resolution.